King's Road, Brighton (undivided back, September 1902 postmark)

 3) The "Green Backs".
 By March 1904 Mezzotint began printing its cards with green linework and lettering on the back, retaining the same the headings as before for the address and correspondence spaces.
 The captions (if present on the front) are printed in the usual gothic typeface, but usually in dull dark red ("dried blood") rather than in bright scarlet.
 On a few cards the captions are printed in green on the back.
 Often, the pictures have no top border and the basal border is narrower than before.
 The border on the left side is quite narrow or even missing; the right side border is either missing or very wide.
 The Mezzotint name and address is printed across the pictures at their base or on the left side of either the front or reverse of the cards.
 Hand coloured versions of some cards were available.

 4) The "New Series".
-By August 1904 cards were introduced with redesigned backs, printed in black, grey, scarlet or orange.
-Beneath the title "Post Card" there is some bold decorative scrollwork (earlier cards lacked the scrollwork), while at the top left the words "New Series" are arranged in a discreet ellipse.
+By August 1904 cards were introduced with redesigned backs, printed in black, grey or grey green, scarlet or orange.
+Beneath the title "Post Card" there is some bold decorative scrollwork (earlier cards lacked any scrollwork), while at the top left the words "New Series" are arranged in a discreet ellipse.
 The headings for the address and correspondence spaces remain the same as on previous divided back cards, but an extra line is used for each heading, and each line is indented.
 The words "Printed and published by the Mezzotint C,o.
 Brighton" are printed up the left edge of the backs.

 5) The "Standard Decorated Backs".
 By July 1905 the label "New Series" was dropped, and small changes were made to the decorative scrollwork, which had the effect of making it less conspicuous.
 The rearranged headings for the address and correspondence spaces were retained.
 Some cards continued to have the firm's name and address written up the left margin on the back (for example, a card of the "Brighton Motor Trials, July 1905), but others were issued anonymously, though the decorative scrollwork makes them instantly recognisable as Mezzotint creations.